hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 (as well as forwarding it on to any services it uses).

 ### Security ###
+SSL, higher exposed API surface area, JWT

 ### Performance ###

 ### Build and Deploy ###
+Conventiosn, automation, how do we deploy multiple service changes (as aall componenents released at once on a monolith, then this is easier) - are we comfortable releasing like this for microservices

 ### Testing ###
+API contract testing + infrastructure
+Starting services harder for manual testing
+Chaos testing

 ### API Compatibility ###
 We no longer have the luxury of the compiler (in some cases) catching a broken interface...

 # Summary #
+As you can see, you can build a lot and still have nothing that provides any value to your customers.

 None of the problems listed are insormountable and many diffrent techniques and tools exist to help solve these.
 But even so, the point is that addressing even a subset of these problems requires implementation of said patterns and knowledge building and integration with said tools which quickly becomes a significant engineering effort to implement and continouslky maintain these solutions.
 And in addition to this, I think its debatable whether most teams can actually get a